EMBRYOPSIDA Pirani & Prado

 1. Calamoideae Beilschmied

-Growth sympodial [hapaxanthic]; endodermal cell walls barely thickened; SiO2 bodies minute, disciform; inflorescence terminal, inflorescence units surrounded by cupule of 7-11 overlapping bracts; diad with staminate and perfect flowers; flowers large [to 7 cm long]; K connate, C woody; stamens numerous; scales small; mesocarp forming stony layer, with carpel plus additional bundles, lignified, ridged, endocarp massive, becoming crushed; seeds longitudinally ruminate; n = ?
+Growth sympodial; fibrovascular bundle with 1(2) vessels, centrifugal differentiation of fibrous phloem cap; endodermal cell walls barely thickened; SiO2 bodies minute, disciform; inflorescence terminal, inflorescence units surrounded by cupule of 7-11 overlapping bracts, monopodial, dyads of staminate and perfect flowers; flowers large [to 9 cm long]; K connate, C woody; stamens 20-70, development centrifugal; nectar also produced from ventral slits of the carpels; micropyle bistomal, outer integument 50-60 cells across, inner integument ca 10 cells across; fruit scales small; mesocarp forming lignified stony layer, ridged, endocarp massive, becoming crushed; seeds longitudinally ruminate; n = ?; plastid ndhF gene 0.

 Synonymy: Calamaceae Perleb, Lepidocaryaceae Martius, Sagaceae Schultz-Schultzenstein